-- 16. In the United States and Canada, it is expected that the rate of economic expansion will remain close to the level achieved since 1950.
-The rate of increase in the labour force in those countries will rise somewhat, and it is considered that this will offset to a large extent the influence of any factors, such as further reductions in working hours, which might slow down economic expansion in future. - 17.
-Any forecast of economic growth in China is particularly difficult; for example, there is some possibility that the extremely harsh policies of the government will eventually lead There is no sign of this, however, to a strong popular reaction. and so far the Chinese Communist government has gradually established very complete control over the country. the present underdeveloped status of the Chinese economy, it is extremely difficult to make meaningful forecasts for the growth of the GNP of China.
-If the Sub-Committee has included a figure of 7.9% per year in the table in paragraph 9 above this has been done fully knowing that little weight should be given to it.
-More meaningful in this context are indications of future It would be unrealistic to industrial developments in China. assume that the communist leaders will not be able to impose on their people the sacrifices required for achievement of their ambitious policy of industrialisation.
+18. Any forecast of economic growth in Communist China is particularly difficult; for example, there is some possibility that the extremely harsh policies of the government will eventually lead to a strong popular reaction.
+There is no sign of this. lead to a strong popular reaction.
+There is no sign of this, however, and so far the government has gradually established very In view of the present complete control over the country. underdeveloped status of the Chinese economy, it is extremely difficult to make meaningful forecasts for the growth of the GNP of China.
+The figure of 7.9% per year has been included in the table in paragraph 9 above in the full knowledge that little weight More meaningful in this context are indications can be given to it. of future industrial developments in China.
+It would be unrealistic to assume that the communist leaders will not be able to impose on their people the sacrifices required for achievement of their ambitious policy of industrialisation.
 On this assumption a rate of growth of industrial production as high as 15% might well be sustained over the greater part of the period considered.

-Changes in the relative position of NATO countries and of the Soviet bloc
+Changes in the relative position of NATO countries, and of the Soviet bloc